 Under the Georgia Planning Act of 1989, all development in a public water supply watershed is subject to the Part 5 Water Supply Watershed Minimum Criteria (Chapter 391-3-16-.01).
 The minimum criteria in a small water supply watershed include: a limit on impervious surfaces of either 25 percent of the watershed area or the existing amount, whichever is greater; buffer requirements on perennial streams that include a 50-foot undisturbed buffer and 75-foot impervious setback on streams that are more than 7 miles upstream of the closest intake; and requirements for hazardous materials and hazardous waste.
-It is our understanding that the City of Dacula has a watershed protection district for the Alcovy watershed that includes the State criteria.
+The City of Dacula has a watershed protection district for the Alcovy watershed that includes the State criteria.

-The USGS coverage for the project area shows Hopkins Creek running along the eastern side of the project property and an unnamed intermittent stream running north to south through the western portion of the project.
-The submitted site plan shows both those streams and two other unnamed streams at the center and eastern side of the project property.
-Although not specifically identified, the site plan shows the 25-foot State Sediment and Erosion Control buffer as well as the 50-foot undisturbed buffer and additional 25-foot (total 75-foot) impervious surface setback required by the City of Dacula Stream Buffer Ordinance.
-No new intrusions (Stanley Road crosses two streams at the edge of the project property) into the buffers are shown on the submitted project plan
+The USGS coverage for the project area shows Palm Creek running along a short portion of the western/southwestern side of the project property and an unnamed intermittent tributary running along a portion of the southern side of the project property to its confluence with Palm Creek.
+The submitted site plan shows both mapped streams as well as an unnamed intermittent stream on either side of the existing lake and running along the western side of the property before it joins Palm Creek.
+The site plan shows and identifies the 25-foot State Sediment and Erosion Control buffer as well as the 50-foot undisturbed buffer and additional 25-foot (total 75-foot) impervious surface setback required by the City of Dacula Stream Buffer Ordinance on all streams except for the portion of the intermittent stream upstream of the existing lake.
+While this is in an open space area, the 25-foot State buffer should be shown on this portion of the stream.
+The City buffers should also be shown if the stream meets the minimum requirements of the City of Dacula buffer ordinance.